 As a stress hormone: noradrenaline affects parts of the brain where responding actions and attention are controlled.
 It also helps trigger the release of glucose, and increases blood flow to the skeletal muscles.

-Toxins have also been thought to play a role in diagnosing Parkinsons symptoms in a smaller ratio of individuals. -In one study for example, it was found that persons who had been exposed to pesticides during their lifetime, had a 70% higher incidence rate than those who were not.
+Toxins have also been thought to play a role in diagnosing Parkinson's symptoms in a smaller ratio of individuals. -In one study for example, it was found that people who had been exposed to pesticides during their lifetime had a 70% higher incidence rate than those who were not.

-Mercury poisoning has also been a suspect component for the development of Parkinsons, since many of the symptoms are similar, although Mercury poisoning can be successfully treated and cured if caught in time.
+Mercury poisoning has also been a suspect component to the development of Parkinsons, since many of the symptoms are similar, although Mercury poisoning can be successfully treated and cured if caught in time.

-Approximately 20% of people diagnosed with Parkinsons have at least one relative with Parkinsons symptoms.
-This tends to suggest to scientists that a genetic factor may possibly exist.
+Approximately 20% of people diagnosed with Parkinson's have at least one relative with Parkinson's symptoms.
+This tends to select two scientists suggest that a genetic factor may exist.

 Scientists believe genetics may be a contributing factor, but not a sole cause.

 Abnormal masses of protein called Lewy bodies are found to develop inside nerve cells in the brains of people with Parkinson's disease.